robertmassaioli/connect-to-forge/README.md

+## Note

+This repository has been replaced with a fork at [https://github.com/atlassian-forks/connect-to-forge](https://github.com/atlassian-forks/connect-to-forge).

 ## connect-to-forge

 This tool is designed to let Connect developers quickly migrate their apps to Forge, starting with the Descriptor to Manifest conversion.
 To use this tool, simply: